Lilya 4-ever: Writing and pre-production

 The script was loosely based on the life of Danguolė Rasalaitė, a 16-year-old girl from Lithuania whose case had made headlines in Sweden in 2000.
 A male acquaintance helped Rasalaitė travel to Sweden with the promise of a job in Malmö.
-When she arrived, a man referred to as "the Russian," who would become her pimp, took her passport and told her she would have to repay him 20,000 SEK ($2410 USD in 1999; $ today) for travel expenses and she was forced to prostitute herself for the next month.
-She escaped from the apartment where she was being held in the rough suburb of Arlöv, moved to Malmö and after three months, day after she had been raped by her boyfriend and two other men, on 7 January 2000 jumped from a bridge and died three days later in the hospital.
+When she arrived, a man referred to as "the Russian," who would become her pimp, took her passport and told her she would have to repay him 20,000 SEK (US$2410 in 1999; $ today) for travel expenses and she was forced to prostitute herself for the next month.
+She escaped from the apartment where she was being held in the rough suburb of Arlöv, moved to Malmö and after three months, the day after she had been raped by her boyfriend and two other men, jumped from a bridge on 7 January 2000 and died three days later in hospital.
 Three letters she was carrying with her unravelled the story.
 The screenplay was originally supposed to be deeply religious, with Jesus being a prominent character, walking next to Lilja throughout the story.
 Moodysson wrote the script in Swedish and then had it translated into Russian.

 Production was led by Moodysson's usual studio Memfis Film.
 Co-producers were Film i Väst, Sveriges Television, and Zentropa.
 Financial support was provided by the Swedish and Danish Film Institutes as well as Nordisk Film- & TV-Fond.
 The budget was 30 million SEK.

 During the casting period, Moodysson and the crew interviewed "something like 1000" young applicants for the leading roles.
 The actors had to improvise on a scenario where they had been grounded and were trying to convince their mother to let them go out.
 While Artyom Bogucharsky had no previous acting experience, Oksana Akinshina had already starred in Sergei Bodrov, Jr.'s 2001 crime film Sisters.
 Moodysson has commented Akinshina as "[not] exactly what I had imagined.
 She is better than I imagined but different, somehow."